 Westby Mills, Westby PR4 3PL

-EW Pugin in ‘Roguish’ mode; eclectic gothic church and presbytery in the traditional Catholic stronghold of the Fylde, realised through the generosity of Miss Dalton of Thurnham.
+E. W. Pugin in ‘Roguish’ mode; an eclectic Gothic church and presbytery in the traditional Catholic stronghold of the Fylde, realised through the generosity of Miss Dalton of Thurnham.

 The village of Westby and its environs were owned by the Clifton family, and the family had a large Catholic tenantry.
 In 1784 there were 360 communicants at Westby Hall chapel.
 The chapel was closed in 1845, so people had to travel to the new church at Kirkham.
-Recognising the need for a new church at Westby, Fr Hines of Kirkham organised the building of a new church.
+Recognising the need, Fr Hines of Kirkham organised the building of a new church at Westby.
 A site was purchased from the Cliftons through the generosity of Miss Dalton of Thurnham (qv).
-The church and presbytery, designed by EW Pugin, cost about £3000.
-Bishop Goss laid the foundation stone on May 31 1859.
-The local people gave much by way of voluntary labour, and the church opened on August 26 1860.
+The church and presbytery, designed by E. W. Pugin, cost about £3,000.
+Bishop Goss laid the foundation stone on 31 May 1859.
+Local people gave much by way of voluntary labour, and the church opened on 26 August 1860.